 All supporting documentation related to a candidate’s nomination must be compiled into one package and emailed as a single .pdf attachment.
 One scanned package per nominee.

-Each Faculty unit must submit its selected nominations to Susana Leon, Administrator, UBC Health at email@example.com by December 15, 2021.
+Each faculty unit must submit its selected nominations to Susana Leon, Administrator, UBC Health at email@example.com.

 The John McNeill award recipient is selected by the UBC Health Awards Committee, which is composed of UBC faculty members, students, and public members from the health community.

 By accepting the John McNeill award, the winner consents to having their name published on the UBC Health website.

 If you have any questions, please contact Susana Leon, Administrator, UBC Health at firstname.lastname@example.org.